georgexyz19/inkscapetutorial.org/content/posts/extension7_shape_elements.md

 ```

 Click the menu `Extensions -> Custom -> NewElement` to create elements on the
 current layer of a drawing.
-Here is the result.
+The drawing below shows the results.

 <div style="max-width:800px">